 A person with pre-settled status will be ineligible for means-tested benefits if one of the following applies to them:

-A person with a pending EU Settlement Scheme application will be eligible for means-tested benefits if they can show that they have both of the following:
+A person who has a pending EU Settlement Scheme application may still be able to access means-tested benefits that require a right to reside test.
+To be eligible for means-tested benefits, a person must show that they have both of the following:

 A person who cannot show that they had a right to reside on 31 December 2020 will not qualify for benefits whilst their EU Settlement Scheme application is pending.

-The person will need to show that they have a Certificate of Application (paper or digital format) in order to confirm that they have a pending EU Settlement Scheme application.
+A person will need to show that they have a Certificate of Application (paper or digital format) in order to confirm that they have a pending valid EU Settlement Scheme application.

-Non-EEA nationals who are joining a close EEA family member with settled or pre-settled status may enter the UK with an EU Settlement Scheme (EUSS) family permit and will subsequently be required to apply to the EU Settlement Scheme.
+Non-EEA nationals who are joining a close EEA family member with settled or pre-settled status may enter the UK with an EU Settlement Scheme (EUSS) family permit and must apply to the EUSS within 3 months of entering the UK.
 Their benefit entitlement will usually depend on whether the EEA national they are joining has settled or pre-settled status.
-Their entitlement to benefits may be complex if the relationship with the EEA family member breaks down.
+They will not usually be able to qualify for benefits in their own right until they have made an EUSS application.
+Their entitlement to benefits may also be complex if the relationship with the EEA family member breaks down.
 In such cases, they would need to seek advice from a benefits adviser.

 Person who is required to be resident in the UK as the primary carer of a British child or dependent adult in order to enable that child/adult to live in the UK.